melikechan/melikechan/README.md

 I (will) mainly work in quantum computing and quantum machine learning field.
 Also, I do competitive programming as a hobby.

 You can take a look at my pins for the projects worth to show!
 I sometimes do projects under the organization name [@igniteworks](https://github.com/igniteworks), you can take a look at there.
-I have some other projects plans to start soon.
+I have some other project plans to start soon.

 ## Skills